On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Approximability of Standard OT

 \section{Approximability of Standard OT}

 For balanced masses and $\tau \to \infty$, UOT problem reduces to standard OT.
 In this Section, we establish the very first characterization of the vanishing approximation error between UOT and OT in terms of $\tau$.
 To facilitate our discussion, we formally define the standard OT problem in Section \ref{sec:standardOT}.
+We prove several some approximability properties of UOT in Section \ref{sec_help_approxi}, which are helpful for later deriving the main results.
 Then in Section \ref{approx_ot_solution}, we show that UOT's transportation plan converges to the marginal constraints of standard OT in the $\ell_1$ sense with the rate $O(\frac{n}{\tau})$.
 Beside transportation plan, we upperbound the difference in transport plan between OT and UOT distances by $O(\frac{n^2}{\tau})$ in Section \ref{sec_distance_error}.
-All proofs for this Section are given in Appendix \ref{UOT_approx_OT}.